 The healthcare industry is undoubtedly a field that’s leading in the adoption of cutting-edge technologies.
 From telemedicine to robotic surgeries, the healthcare sector has accepted the transformation that different technologies offer with open hands.

-Above all else, the COVID-19 pandemic forced healthcare companies to look towards futuristic technologies unlike ever before.
+Above all else, the COVID-19 pandemic forced healthcare companies to look towards futuristic technologies like mixed reality (MR) unlike ever before.
 As a result, numerous promising medical technologies are being tested on a massive scale.
 However, there are always some areas of improvement that need to be tended.
 This will not only ensure the betterment of healthcare companies and hospitals but also of patients and care providers.
 Two such crucial areas that can be enhanced are nursing education and patient care.

 Challenges faced by nursing education